Skip to content

 Aquatic Invasive Species (AIS) are organisms that are not native to their environment.
 They can cause great harm to an aquatic ecosystem by spreading rapidly and outcompeting native species.

 Early detection is critical to reduce the negative impacts of AIS and to potentially eliminate an invasive species before it becomes fully established within a waterbody.
 Effective AIS management of established AIS populations will also reduce negative impacts and control their further spread.
-Read more about Aquatic Invasive Species management in the District in the 2022 Water Resources Report.
+Read more about Aquatic Invasive Species management in the District's Water Resources Report on the annual reports page.

 Stop aquatic hitchhikers!